Washington DC Neighborhood Guide: Cathedral Heights

 Their exhibits range from stark and stunning photography collections to wild abstract visions in neon and black to soft observations on natural canvases made of orbs in acrylics.

 You can check out their website for hours and information!

-Well, the rumors you heard are true.
-These workouts can be brutal.
+Consider taking a Pure Barre class and bring out the dancer in you!
 These classes are about 45 minutes of total-body-workout designed to make your muscles shake.
 Seriously.
 If you think ballet is just for dainty girls, you’ve got another think coming.

-You read that right.
-Cathedral Heights has its own cycling gym.
+If that’s not your thing, Cathedral Heights has its own cycling gym.
 The idea behind a Zengo workout is to keep all parts of your body in motion.
-They play awesome playlists so that your upper body is engaged and dancing (yes, actively dancing) while your lower body is cycling and pushing itself hard.
+Try taking a spin at one of their classes!

 Cathedral Heights Schools

 Some of the most desirable schools in the DC Public School System serve Cathedral Heights.